Triston Casas Player Props: Red Sox vs. Twins

 Triston Casas At The Plate

-- Casas is batting .214 with 10 doubles, a triple, eight home runs and 37 walks.
+- Casas is hitting .214 with 10 doubles, a triple, eight home runs and 37 walks.

-- Casas is batting .412 with one homer during his last games and is on a five-game hitting streak.
+- Casas will look to extend his six-game hitting streak.
+He's batting .350 with one homer over the course of his last outings.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.